 This is an advanced online course on marine navigation, providing you with the “conditio sine qua non” of offshore sailing.
-Nowadays most sailors tend to rely on modern equipment like differential GPS or Radar to navigate them through hazardous waters.
+Nowadays most sailors tend to rely on modern equipment like GPS / Galileo / GLONASS or Radar to navigate them through hazardous waters.
 Not only is such reliance unwanted and possibly dangerous, also the act of navigating by yourself is actually a lot of fun, especially when sailing in Greece or Turkey, which are the supreme cruising areas to learn how to sail.

 What is navigation?